This comprehensive mortgage industry study investigates multiple data sources to reveal important mortgage industry trends and statistics.

 The housing market and foreign investors

-One of the reasons prices are so high in big cities is foreign investment.
+One of the reasons prices are so high, particularly in big cities, is foreign investment.
 Since 2008, for instance, Chinese real estate investors have spent tens of billions of dollars on commercial properties in the United States.
 Often, they’ve overpaid to acquire hotels, office buildings, and empty lots to build new residential spaces.